 If you were provided a mortgage forbearance by Wells Fargo during the COVID-19 pandemic without informed consent, you may be entitled to benefits from a $185 million class action Settlement.

 A $185 million settlement has been reached in the class action lawsuit In re Wells Fargo COVID Forbearance Settlement Litigation in the United States District Court for the Southern District of Ohio.
-The Court approved the Settlement on December 19, 2024.
+The Court approved the Settlement, which became effective on February 15, 2025.

 Plaintiffs allege that Wells Fargo (“Defendant”), placed customers into forbearance without informed consent.
 In the earliest days of the COVID-19 pandemic, Plaintiffs allege that Wells Fargo decided to provide mortgage forbearances to certain customers who had made an inquiry or expressed hardship but had not explicitly requested a forbearance.
 A forbearance temporarily suspends a customer’s obligation to make payments on their mortgage.
 However, the lawsuit alleges that some of the customers who received payment forbearances did not want them.
 Wells Fargo denies any wrongdoing.
 Both sides agreed to a settlement and the Court has approved the Settlement.